cmsflash/cmsflash.github.io/index.md

 layout: page
 ---

-Shen Zhuoran (Zhuoran is the first name) is a Software Engineer at [Pony.ai](https://pony.ai/).
-He holds a BEng in Computer Science from [The University of Hong Kong](https://www.hku.hk/) and has formerly been an AI Resident at [Google Research](https://research.google/) and Research Interns at [Tencent](https://www.tencent.com/en-us/) and [SenseTime](https://www.sensetime.com/en/).
-His research currently focuses on autonomous driving prediction, the attention mechanism, and Transformers.
+Shen Zhuoran (Zhuoran is the first name) is a Senior Machine Learning Engineer at [Cruise](https://getcruise.com/).
+He holds a BEng in Computer Science from [The University of Hong Kong](https://www.hku.hk/) and has formerly been a Software Engineer at [Pony.ai](https://pony.ai/), an AI Resident at [Google Research](https://research.google/) and Research Interns at [Tencent](https://www.tencent.com/en-us/) and [SenseTime](https://www.sensetime.com/en/).
+His research currently focuses on autonomous driving prediction and planning, the attention mechanism, Transformers, and large models.

 # Education